Ai4Math/MATLAB-GUI/line_integral/README.md

 # Vector Field Plotting and Vector Line Integral GUI
 Welcome to the Vector Field Plotting and Vector Line Integral GUI, a MATLAB application designed to empower you with the ability to visualize vector fields in both 2D and 3D.
 This app provides an intuitive and user-friendly interface to input vector components and generate corresponding vector field plots.
-Additionally, this is an updated version of the vector plotting GUI, which allows users to input a parametrized curve **r(t)** = <A(t), B(t), C(t)> and evaluate the integral of **F** along the curve.
+Additionally, this is an updated version of the vector plotting GUI, which allows users to input a parametrized curve **r(t)** = <A(t), B(t), C(t)> and evaluate the integral of **F(x,y,z)** = <X, Y, Z> along the curve.

 ## How It Works
 ### Design Overview